 After dinner, it was down to the boathouse to share stories with more free flowing wine around the campfire.
 With blankets and fur rugs to snuggle up in, the smell of wood burning and the stillness of the lake, this was a moment of hygge if ever we have experienced one.

-Future plans for Stedsans in the Woods
+Cabins at Stedsans in the Woods

 The team also has exciting plans to create an innovative “third space” that will be neither outdoors or indoors.
 A greenhouse will be built directly onto the forest floor so as to provide a natural carpet, and trees will grow up through the atrium-like building, while natural sunlight and the stove will provide heating.